 - Prior year expenses: under $1 million in previous income year

-- Prior year assessable income: under $1 million in previous income year
+- Prior year assessable income: under $200,000 in previous income year

 - Equity interests: none listed on an official stock exchange